-The Audit Committee of the Company consists of the following three independent non-executive directors: Mr. Ng Lai Po (Chairman), Mr. Chai Woon Chew and Ms. Ye Yi Fan.
-The Audit Committee has adopted the terms of reference which are in line with Corporate Governance Code as set forth in Appendix 14 to the Listing Rules.
+The Audit Committee of the Company consists of the following three independent non-executive directors: Mr. Ng Lai Po (Chairman), Ms. Ye Yi Fan and Dr. Yan Shao Shi.

-The Audit Committee has reviewed with the Company's management and the external auditors the accounting principles and practices adopted by the Group, and discussed auditing, internal controls and financial reporting matters, including the review of the annual results of the Group for the year ended 31 December 2022.
+The Audit Committee has reviewed with the Company's management and the external auditors the accounting principles and practices adopted by the Group, and discussed auditing, internal controls and financial reporting matters, including the review of the annual results of the Group for the year ended 31 December 2023.